avtnguyen/Oil-Spill-Detection-ML-Model/README.md

 * f1 score

 ### Results:
-- Both the precision, recall and f1 scores are low in all model.
+- Both the precision, recall and f1 scores are low in all models.
 This could be due to the small imbalance dataset that we have.
-- Given the dataset without any resampling technique, XGBoost outperformed other algorithm
+- Given the dataset without any resampling technique, XGBoost outperformed other algorithms.
 - When data augmentation technique is implemented, the performance of Random Forrest model is improved significantly using SMOTE+TOMEK technique as shown in table below.
-- More data is needed to improve the model accuracy to detect oil spill event
+- More data is needed to improve the model accuracy for oil spill detection

 | model       | resample                     | precision  | recall | f1   |